siyuan-bruce/siyuan-bruce.github.io/_posts/2022-04-20-Quantum Neural Network Get Started.md

 If we want to get some eigenstate by optimization, we need to present these eigenstates.
 Most eigenstates are entangled.

-Here is an example to see why you need to be able to generate entangle state to have successful VQE calculation, supposed you have the Hamiltonian $H=\left(\begin{array}{llll}0 & 0 & 0 & 1 \\ 0 & 0 & 1 & 0 \\ 0 & 1 & 0 & 0 \\ 1 & 0 & 0 & 0\end{array}\right)$
+Here is an example to see why you need to be able to generate entangle state to have successful VQE calculation, supposed you have the Hamiltonian $$H=\left(\begin{array}{llll}0 & 0 & 0 & 1 \\ 0 & 0 & 1 & 0 \\ 0 & 1 & 0 & 0 \\ 1 & 0 & 0 & 0\end{array}\right)$

 And you running VQE to find the lowest eigenvalue to this Hamiltonian.
 This means you need to be able to generate the eigenstate that correspond to the lowest eigenvalue.
-Now, if you look at all the eigenstates of $H$ and their correspondence eigenvalues:
+Now, if you look at all the eigenstates of $$H$$ and their correspondence eigenvalues:

 $$
 \begin{aligned}